Portfolio

 Gernot Bruch

-Head of Export & Project Finance, Linde AG
+Head of Export & Project Finance at

 The platform, including the process to make a financing request, is very professional and clearly structured.